salesforce/lwc-rfcs/text/0000-context-service.md

 # Unresolved questions

-* Should the context value be validated?
-* Should the context value be type any? or must be an object?
-* Should the context value be serializable to support locker?
 * ~~How can the context be propagated when the fiber is cut (insertion of root elements inside a template)?~~ Events coordination solves this.
 * ~~How can the context be provided to elements in the light DOM of the context element?~~ Events coordination solves this.
-* Should the context definition be a default export or a named export?